hashicorp/terraform-provider-aws/website/docs/index.html.markdown

 in excess of those allowed by the access policy of the role that is being assumed.

 ### ignore_tags Configuration Block

-~> **NOTE:** This functionality is in public preview and there are no compatibility promises with future versions of the Terraform AWS Provider until a general availability announcement.

 Example: